Early Decisions Matter: Proximity Bias and Initial Trajectory Shaping in Non-Autoregressive Diffusion Language Models: Introduction

-This reliance on semi-autoregressive decoding leaves a critical question unanswered: \textit{What core failure mechanisms prevent fully non-autoregressive decoding from being a viable approach?} Despite the growing body of work on sampling methods of dLLMs, there remains a limited empirical understanding of how dLLMs behave under fully NAR decoding.
+This reliance on semi-autoregressive decoding leaves a critical question unanswered: \textit{What core failure mechanisms hinder the viability of fully non-autoregressive decoding?} Despite the growing body of work on sampling methods of dLLMs, there remains a limited empirical understanding of how dLLMs behave under fully NAR decoding.
 In particular, little is known about how the model transitions from a fully masked state to a coherent sequence, and how sensitive this trajectory is to the initial denoising decisions.

 To bridge this gap, we revisit non-autoregressive decoding not as a regime to be avoided, but as a distinct setting whose failure modes can be explicitly characterized and resolved.
 Through empirical analysis, we identify a phenomenon we term \textit{\textbf{proximity bias}}—an intrinsic tendency where the model rapidly accumulates confidence based on local token associations rather than global coherence.
 We demonstrate that this characteristic becomes particularly detrimental in confidence-driven non-autoregressive decoding, as visualized in Figure~\ref{fig:MainFigureA}.
 Unlike semi-autoregressive methods that enforce structural constraints, unrestricted confidence-based sampling causes the model to default to generic statistical priors under high initial uncertainty, which is irreversibly propagated throughout the subsequent generation.
-Crucially, we find that this bias exacerbates premature End-of-Sequence~(EOS) prediction, severely truncating the generation window required for reasoning.
+Crucially, we find that proximity bias exacerbates premature End-of-Sequence~(EOS) prediction, severely truncating the generation window required for reasoning, a phenomenon recently characterized as \textit{EOS overflow} in~\citet{kim2026rainbow}.
 Building on these observations, we reveal a critical \textbf{temporal asymmetry of importance}: the validity of the final output is disproportionately determined by the unmasking decisions made in the very first denoising step.

 Leveraging these insights, we introduce two strategic interventions in sampling order, focused on the initial decoding step, as illustrated in Figure~\ref{fig:MainFigureB}.
 First, we propose a lightweight planner trained to predict the optimal set of initial positions, anchoring the trajectory toward the target generation.
 Second, to counteract the tendency toward premature constriction of the generation window, we apply EOS temperature annealing, which lowers the unmasking priority of EOS tokens during the initial phase.
 Remarkably, even when paired with standard greedy decoding for token selection, these minimal interventions in position selection exhibit significant performance gains on reasoning-intensive tasks.
 Furthermore, our method effectively generalizes to higher-step regimes in a plug-and-play fashion, highlighting the broad applicability of our design.